kite-sdk/kite-docs/URIs.md

 ### Hive

 Hive manages your datatables for you.
 You only have to provide the dataset name.
+You also have the option of providing a namespace.

 ```
 dataset:hive:<namespace>/<dataset>